BronsonSchultz/Course-Catalogue/README.md

 <summary>Post Development README</summary>

 ## What's all the info above?
  all the info in this README above is from the development process.
 I ran this project on a provided VM so it's not very relevant to running the project today but it does give insight into how it went!
+Check out the [wiki](https://github.com/BronsonSchultz/Course-Catalogue/wiki) as well to see details

 ## Running this project
 Spring makes running webapps easy by including a maven executable